milyasbpa/setup-turborepo/README.md

 2. **Manual verification**:
    - **Open your browser** to http://localhost:3000
    - **Check the frontend** displays and shows backend status
+   - **Test language switching** using the language switcher in the header
+   - **Try localized routes** by visiting http://localhost:3000/id
    - **Test the API** by visiting http://localhost:3002/api/users

 If you see the React app loading data from the backend, you're all set! 🚀